microsoft/WhatTheHack/044-AzureIntegrationServices/Coach/Solution-04.md

 ## Introduction

+The students should be able to either:
+- Scenario 01: Configure secured backend APIs in a private network
-The students should be able configure OAuth2 authorization when calling Hello API.
+- Scenario 02: Configure OAuth2 authorization when calling Hello API

 ## Description
 For Scenario 02:
-- To secure APIM to only accept requests routed from Application Gateway, you need to add [```ip-filter``` policy](https://docs.microsoft.com/en-us/azure/api-management/api-management-access-restriction-policies#RestrictCallerIPs).

 - To secure function apps, few ways to do this:
   - [IP restriction list](https://docs.microsoft.com/en-us/azure/azure-functions/functions-networking-options#inbound-access-restrictions)
   - [Private endpoint](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-vnet)

-- To test the public and private API calls:
-  - Test the public API by calling the AGW endpoint from Postman
-  - Test the private API by calling the APIM endpoint from Postman installed in your jumpbox VM.

 - To allow routes to external Hello API only, you should configure URL redirection mechanism in Application Gateway.
 Follow the instructions on how to do this in the portal [here](https://docs.microsoft.com/en-us/azure/application-gateway/rewrite-url-portal).
     - First, let us modify the path to external Hello API by going to APIM -> APIs then select Settings.
 Add external to  the API URL suffix so that the new backend route would now be https://api.{{unique_id}}.azure-api.net/external/hello.
 Click Save to apply changes.